 For most people stress is the number one cause of Liver imbalances.
 Stress causes your Liver Qi to become restricted, leading to Liver Qi Stagnation.
 This imbalance in Liver energy is one of the most common patterns that we treat in our clinic.

 Acupuncture is incredibly effective at balancing the Liver and reducing stress.
 Acupuncture has been scientifically shown to treat many of the health problems listed below.
-If you can relate to any of the below statements, then it’s a good sign you will benefit from some regular acupuncture treatments this season.
+If you are experiencing any of the issues discussed below, then it’s a good sign you will benefit from some regular acupuncture treatments this season.

 1. You’re feeling angry, irritable, anxious or depressed